 Tutorial programs are staffed by peer and faculty tutors.
-The STEM Center offers tutoring in subjects from the STEM and Business and Social Sciences Divisions [II.B.1_01].
-The WLC provides tutoring in reading, writing, research, study skills, and English/Spanish conversation across all disciplines [II.B.1_02].
-Based on the student usage metrics report, requests for tutoring from various departments, and non-credit faculty coordinators' expertise, a list of subjects is modified to offer tutoring to students [II.B.1_03].
+The STEM Center offers tutoring in subjects from the STEM and Business and Social Sciences Divisions [II.B.1\01].
+The WLC provides tutoring in reading, writing, research, study skills, and English/Spanish conversation across all disciplines [II.B.1\02].
+Based on the student usage metrics report, requests for tutoring from various departments, and non-credit faculty coordinators' expertise, a list of subjects is modified to offer tutoring to students [II.B.1\03].
 The availability of tutoring subjects is based on class schedules and enrollment and is revised quarterly.
-All peer tutors must complete an orientation and training course (two one-unit courses); faculty tutors possess at least a bachelor's degree in the subject area they are tutoring [II.B.1_04].
+All peer tutors must complete an orientation and training course (two one-unit courses); faculty tutors possess at least a bachelor's degree in the subject area they are tutoring [II.B.1\04].

 Pass the Torch offers peer-to-peer tutoring services for core courses that are shown to be pivotal in helping students accomplish their academic goals.
 Pass the Torch members are matched with a dedicated team leader/student tutor.
-Each member-leader pairing meets twice weekly for tutoring sessions throughout the term [II.B.1_05].
+Each member-leader pairing meets twice weekly for tutoring sessions throughout the term [II.B.1\05].

 The Extended Opportunity Program and Services (EOPS) program also offers in-house learning support.
-Located in the main student services building, the EOPS space offers computer workstations, print stations, open study spaces, and in-person and online tutoring services [II.B.1_06; II.B.1_07; II.B.1_08].
-Tutoring is offered as a one-to-one paired match, and EOPS students are required to participate two hours weekly with their peer tutor [II.B.1_09].
+Located in the main student services building, the EOPS space offers computer workstations, print stations, open study spaces, and in-person and online tutoring services [II.B.1\06; II.B.1\07; II.B.1\08].
+Tutoring is offered as a one-to-one paired match, and EOPS students are required to participate two hours weekly with their peer tutor [II.B.1\09].

 All Dental Hygiene students have full access to Library resources and tutoring services.
 Students on the entry-level track receive supplemental tutoring for specific Dental Hygiene content.
-The Library maintains dentistry journals.
+The library maintains an updated collection of print and online core reference titles, books, and more than 200 periodicals in dentistry.
 Tailored research assistance is provided at instructors' requests through specialized online Library orientations, online tutorials, and via Canvas.
-A dedicated Library faculty liaison to the Health
+A dedicated Library faculty liaison to the Health Sciences and

-Sciences and Horticulture Division ensures available books and periodicals are sufficient in quantity and currency to meet students' needs.
+Horticulture Division ensures available books and periodicals are sufficient in quantity and currency to meet students' needs.
+In addition, the Library faculty liaison helped develop the COR for IDS 300 and has been coteaching the course since its inception.